JonasKlamroth/JJBMC/ReadMe.md

 ## Using the Docker Image
 - Install docker if you do not have it already installed (e.g., via ``sudo curl -sSL https://get.docker.com/ | sh``).
-- Obtain the docker image via ``docker pull jonasklamroth/jjbmc:small`` (for this and the following step, you might need to prefix the call with ``sudo `` if you are not member of the docker group).
+- for the following step, you might need to prefix the call with ``sudo `` if you are not member of the docker group
-- Run the interactive container via ``docker run -it jonasklamroth/jjbmc:small``.
+- Run the interactive container via ``docker run -it jonasklamroth/jjbmc``.
 - Run JJBMC as shown below in the section **Running JJBMC**.

 ## Building JJBMC Manually